RaquelH23/Comparative_Genomics_Pipeline/Prokka/Readme.md

 # Prokka
 Prokka is a Python-based software that rapidly annotate genes and identify coding sequences in prokaryotic genomes.
-It was used here for annotating 43 Xanthomonas bacterial genomes.
+It was used here for annotating 43 Xanthomonas bacterial genomes which are located in the folder (43 Xanthomonas Genomes.fasta).

 Create a list of the genomes fasta file and save it as FILE_NAME